 Method of sampling

 Samples of vegetables were taken from production and sales sites (markets).
 Samples were taken under sterile conditions using sterile single-use gloves and alcohol to avoid external contamination.
 These samples included lettuce without root, whole tomatoes with no visible alterations or cracks, whole carrots and whole onion.
-A lettuce sample is three (3) lettuce feet and a tomato sample is three (3) fruits without cracking, weighing approximately 150g taken at random from different corners of the production site or in the same lot from the seller.
+A lettuce samples were three (3) lettuce heads and a tomato samples were three (3) fruits without cracking, weighing approximately 150g taken at random from different corners of the production site or in the same lot from the seller.
 The samples of carrots and onions were taken at the point of sale only, a sample of carrots is made up of at least three carrots weighing at least 150g taken at random from the same seller.
 A batch of approximately 150g was used as sample for the onions.
 Each sample was accompanied by an information sheet.

 Condition of carriage